Technorely/tendermint/docs/spec/abci/apps.md

 ### Peer Filtering

-When Tendermint connects to a peer, it sends two queries to the ABCI application using the following paths, with no additional data:
+When Tenderely connects to a peer, it sends two queries to the ABCI application using the following paths, with no additional data:

 - `/p2p/filter/addr/<IP:PORT>`, where `<IP:PORT>` denote the IP address and